Governor Ned Lamont today declared a public health and civil preparedness emergency in Connecticut.

 Mr. Lamont said the declaration "gives us the opportunity to get more testing capacity, faster."
 He said sample collection has been significantly ramped up, but "we still have a tougher time testing."
 He will now be able to speed up regulatory approval of private labs to perform more broad-based testing in an effort to contain the spread of COVID-19.

 Schools, day care facilities close in Woodbury

-Josh Geballe, the governor's chief of staff, told reporters schools and day care centers in Woodbury are closed "in an abundance of caution" due to a possible contact.
+Josh Geballe, the State's chief operating officer, told reporters schools and day care centers in Woodbury are closed "in an abundance of caution" due to a possible contact.